opnfv/fds/docs/scenarios/os-odl-fdio-dvr-noha/scenario.description.rst

 which is the VPP renderer in the given case here.
 VPP renderer turns the generic policy into VPP specific configuration.
 Note that in case the policy would need to be applied to a different device, e.g. an OpenVSwitch (OVS), then an "OVS Renderer" would be used.
-VPP Renderer and LISP Flow Mapping Service (TODO expand) cooperate to create the actual network configuration.
-VPP Renderer configures the interfaces to the virtual machines (VM), i.e. the vhost-user interface in the given case here and LISP configured VXLAN tunnels (TODO expand) in the given case here.

 VPP Renderer communicated with the device using Netconf/Yang.
 All compute and controller nodes run an instance of VPP and the VPP-configuration agent "Honeycomb".
 Honeycomb serves as a Netconf/YANG server, receives the configuration commands from VBD and VPP Renderer and drives VPP configuration using VPP's local Java APIs.

+The network configuration rendered to VPP sets up Proxy-ARP, a destination to be used for north-south packet flow, the address of OpenDaylight and for each VM, a mapping from the tenant VM address to VPP's own addres (compute node), used for east-west traffic.
+These mappings are periodically sent by VPP LISP using the LISP protocol through the LISP Plugin to the LISP Flow Mapping Service.
+Mappings are retrieved on-demand and cached by VPP LISP for VMs on other compute nodes, when traffic exists.

 To provide a better understanding how the above mentioned components interact with each other, the following diagram shows how the example of creating a